 Universities must also consider learning outcomes as they explore these options, including virtual placements.
 It’s critical to look at the skills that students need to acquire.
 To learn certain tasks, they will need to be physically present.
 But in most cases, students can absolutely acquire critical and clinical thinking skills in a virtual setting.

 Virtual Clinicals: The Opportunity for Higher Education

 Organizations are innovating ways for students to access learning experiences that will help address the challenges that made social distancing a necessity.
-For instance, Delich pointed to telehealth as a safe way for students to engage with patients while supervised by clinicians.
+For instance, telehealth is a safe way for students to engage with patients while supervised by clinicians.

 That creativity includes forming placement agreements with large health organizations.
 These organizations often have facilities in multiple states.
 By partnering with them, universities get access to facility placements for geographically diverse populations of online students.

 At the same time, universities can streamline how hands-on experiences fit into a student’s learning continuum.
 One approach is to infuse applied learning into stackable credentials that let students build toward a degree by earning micro-credentials and completing certification programs.
 This approach could appeal to working professionals by offering virtual placements that fit more easily into busy schedules.

 Get the Support to Adapt and Thrive in Higher Education

 Universities have numerous opportunities to tailor clinical placements around changing student needs.
 By partnering with Wiley University Services, you can benefit from a network of preceptors and site supervisors based throughout the country, along with support staff who collaborate with your students and faculty to foster successful placement experiences.
 Contact us to learn how our Field Education Specialists streamline the placement process and help innovate ways for students to meet their clinical requirements.